-MGT501 INTRODUCTION TO ORGANIZATIONAL AND HUMAN PERFORMANCE
+MGT501 INTRODUCTION TO ORGANIZATIONAL AND Human Performance 3 credits

 This course surveys the field of performance improvement by examining foundational concepts, theory and terminology.
 Students study theories and practices while exploring emerging directions of Human Performance Technology (HPT) that connect to their immediate reality.